How To Use And Configure WordPress Widgets – Part 2

 Learn how to add, configure, and use text widgets on your WordPress sidebar …

-In this section you will learn how to begin configuring a number of WordPress sidebar widgets.
+In this section you will learn how to configure various frequently-used widgets in WordPress.

-In this step-by-step tutorial, we will add, configure and reorder s number of widgets, including:
+In this tutorial, you are going to learn how to add, configure and reorder various frequently-used WordPress widgets, including:

-• Adding a Support Contact graphic button linking visitors to the contact details page.
+• Add a clickable Support graphic button linking visitors to the contact page.

-• Add a Categories section with a drop down menu.
+• Adding a Categories section with a drop down menu.

 • Add a Recent Posts section to display your latest posts.

-• Adding a list of your site’s most important Pages.
+• Adding a list of the site’s Pages.

-• Display useful Links on the sidebar section.
+• Display useful Links on the sidebar menu.

 • Adding an RSS Feed section.

-• Add and configure an Archives section to your sidebar.
+• Adding and configuring an Archives section to your sidebar.

 Understanding WordPress For Newbies: About WordPress Widgets